 IT Compliance of Change Management

-IT and SAP Change Management: IT Compliance through “Auditor’s Glasses” – Part 1
+IT and SAP: IT Compliance through “Auditor’s Glasses” – Part 1

-With the start of a new year, plenty of IT compliance changes are coming up again.
+With the start of a new year, numerous IT compliance changes are once again on the horizon.
 These could also affect your IT/SAP change management.
 The high relevance for audits and, for example, the often tricky IT system audit, means that IT and SAP managers are now responsible for implementing this quickly.
 And this with an increasing number of standards to consider in general and depending on the industry.

 As an independent (IT) auditor (among others), I provide you with an overview of the topic of IT compliance, especially with regard to change management: